henrik7264/PY_Actors/README.md

 It is my hope that the above items are reflected in the code and especially the usage it, and that the library provides a solid foundation for creating reactive systems based on Actors.

 ### Project phases
-I forsee at least two phases for the library.
+I foresee at least two phases for the library.
 Phase1 is related to only adding features to the library.
 This includes:

 * Logging<br>Logging is one of the most fundamental debugging facilities a library like this must provide.
 It shall be easy to enable and use.
 A log entry shall contain a time stamp, severity, which Actor created the entry and a text that describes a problem or information about the state of the Actor.
 * Http<br>A Web page shall be available for each Actor.
 The purpose of the web page is to provide monitoring of an Actor.
 More advanced web pages that collects information on the overall application (Actors), will be added later.